rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

    :Documentation: https://jupyter-notebook.readthedocs.io/en/5.6.0/index.html

-Jupyter Notebook is an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.
+Jupyter Notebook is an open source web application that you can use to create and share documents that contain live code, equations, visualisations, and text.

 Installing and Running Jupyter Notebooks
 ========================================